wcm-io/wcm-io-sling/models/src/site/markdown/index.md

 * Current Designer, Design and Style objects
 * XSSAPI for current request
 * CQ I18n object for the current request
+* Support injection request-derived context objects on all models, not only when the adaptable is a request

 See [Injector API documentation][apidocs-aemobjectinjector] for details.